astralfrontier/astralfrontier.org-OLD/content/pages/rpg/create-advantage-as-combo-builder.md

 Categories: rpg
-Summary: New rules, resources, and links for the Fate roleplaying rules.
+Summary: Another way to think of the Fate combat rules.

 # Create Advantage as Combo Builder